 NOTE: As of September 3, 2013, the Ohio Assessments for Educators have replaced the Praxis II tests as the required Ohio educator license tests for most content areas.
 For complete information on state testing requirements, access the Ohio Department of Education’s website at www.education.ohio.gov.
 Type “OAE” in the search field.

 All candidates, regardless of license being sought, must complete the general education requirements.
 Typically, general education and content requirements will have been completed as part of an undergraduate degree program.

-In addition to the general education requirements, candidates will be required to meet content requirements if pursuing a Middle Childhood Education license or an Adolescent to Young Adult license.
+In addition to the general education requirements, candidates will be required to meet content requirements if pursuing a Middle Childhood Education license.
 While much of the requirement for content coursework is completed through a bachelor’s degree, candidates may need to complete additional coursework if they don’t meet the content area requirement.
 This need is determined by completing the Applicant Transcript Self-Evaluation.
 Candidates may also be required to produce catalogs, course descriptions, or syllabi to provide evidence of having met the content requirements.
-Any additional content coursework must be completed prior to applying to the Middle Childhood Education program or the Adolescent to Young Adult program.
+Any additional content coursework must be completed prior to applying to the Middle Childhood Education program.

 Applicants are required to have the following when seeking admission into a Teacher Licensure program:

 - An earned baccalaureate degree from a regionally accredited college or university

 - A minimum of 2.75 accumulative grade point average in all undergraduate work

 - Please note: MCE candidates must have a minimum of 2.75 GPA for content requirements